yimp341/nd00333-capstone/starter_file/README.md

 We used a Desicion Tree Classifier for this project.
 The reason is mainly that there are several columns labeles with "yes" and "no", this leads to the possibility of using a decision tree.
 The rest of the columns are labeled differently, but the values are only integers from 1 to 5 and, many of them actually refer to ordered "levels" of quality of relationships, education among others.

 The parameters chosen for tunning in this project are Min_sample_split, i.e. the minimum number of samples required to split an internal node.
 We chosed to give a range varying among units and tens in order to determine if the model needs several (50) or few samples for splitting.
 The second parameter is Max_leaf_nodes, which restricts the number of ending nodes of the tree.
-Here the model is deciding the expansion capacity of the tree, we want to know if it is better that the tree expands significantly at. the ends
+Here the model is deciding the expansion capacity of the tree, we want to know if it is better for the tree to expand significantly at the end leaves.

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
 The best parameters otained from this experiment are:
 Max_leaf_nodes=5,
 Min_samples_split=10,
 and the accuracy achieved for these parameters was 0.42.
 The model could be improved for sure, since the acuracy is quite low, and I think that we could change to a non-binary tree, cause several columns have labels from 1 to 5.
 I think a tree with 5 leaves for some of the nodes.
 However, since some (and not few) of the columns are labeled with 'yes' and 'no' tags, we could analize the data set separately.

-We provide below screenshots of the rundetails and the obtained best model with its parameters.
+We provide below screenshots of the rundetails and the obtained best model with its parameters:

 ![alt text](https://github.com/yimp341/nd00333-capstone/blob/master/Rundetails1.PNG)

 ![alt text](https://github.com/yimp341/nd00333-capstone/blob/master/Rundetails2.PNG)